gogamar/gogamar/README.md

 ### Hi there! 👋

-I'm a **Fullstack Web Developer** passionate about building applications that make life easier and work more efficient.
-My focus is on creating scalable and user-friendly applications.
+I like building applications that make life easier and work more efficient.
+My focus is on creating user-friendly applications.

 #### 💻 Tech Stack:
 - **Backend:** Ruby on Rails, Node.js